alljoyn/extras-webdocs/docs/develop/api-guide/notification/android.md

 ### Initialize the AllJoyn framework

-See the [Building Android section][building-android] for instructions to set up the AllJoyn framework.
+See the [Building Android][building-android] section for instructions to set up the AllJoyn framework.

 ### Start the AboutService in server mode